cellml/libcellml/docs/reference/sectionB_elements.rst

-A :code:`connection` element information item (referred to in this specification as a :code:`connection` element) is an element in the CellML namespace with a local name equal to :code:`connection`, and which appears as a child of a :code:`model` element.
+A :code:`connection` element information item (referred to in this specification as a :code:`connection` element) is an element in the :term:`CellML namespace` with a local name equal to :code:`connection`, and which appears as a child of a :code:`model` element.

 Specific information items